-“We are stagnant, particularly when it comes to top or executive leadership positions.
-There are a number of gatekeepers within corporate SA that are not aligned to the national project of a non-racial, non-sexist democratic country.
-They don’t understand the rationale and the bigger picture of what needs to be done to achieve the much needed socio-economic transformation for a more progressive South Africa.
+We are stagnant particularly when it comes to top management positions.
+There are a number of gate keepers within Corporate South Africa that are not aligned to the project of a non-racial; non-sexist democratic country, they don’t understand the rationale and the bigger picture of what needs to be done to achieve the much needed socio-economic transformation for a more progressive South Africa.

 - ENDS -